-This article is here to help you decide between visiting Prague and Budapest.
+This article is here to help you decide between visiting Prague or Budapest.
 In the past, we have stayed in Prague and Budapest several times and loved both cities.
-The choice between Prague or Budapest isn’t easy.
+The choice between Prague vs Budapest isn’t easy.
 If you ask people, 50% will probably say Prague and 50% will opt for Budapest.
-We are going to give you all the information you need to make your own choice.

 In the right-hand corner of the boxing ring you have Prague: